lukasvozda/icblog/README.md

 It should give a quick start to anyone thinking about starting it's own blog site on the Internet Computer or just want to learn how to create a simple dapp.

 I use Svelte starter app created by @miamaruq, he also created [starter apps for React, Vue or TS](https://github.com/MioQuispe/create-ic-app).
 If you want to use different framework, you can follow his repository.
 This starter app also utilizes the [Connect2IC toolkit](https://github.com/Connect2IC/connect2ic) that simplifies the process of wallet connection for different wallet providers.

-You can see running version of this project on this link:

 ## Local deployment